Oneday2010/milestone-project2/README.md

 ### Structure
 ---

 I decided to separate the website into four sections- the home page, cafes, top3, contact pages.
-Moreover, there are coffee quiz and search form to interacted with user.
-The navbar and footer (both fixed) allow the user to easily find ways to get in touch and each page is to show a consistency throughout.
+Moreover, there are coffee quiz and search form to interact with the user.
+The navbar and footer (both fixed) allow the user to easily find ways to get in touch and each page is to show consistency throughout.
 Each page is designed to provide practical information, reliable linked and related real images and content enough to enable the user to know what the website provides.

 ### Skeleton
 ---

-The website is divided into the mainly four section and additional one  each quiz&search form as well as three additional pages on cafe pages by Dublin2,Dublin6,Dublin8.
-Most of contents are match with my frame work, however, I made many change through the project such as each pages layout and additional pages ( quiz and search form).I added extra framework after .
-I replace top3page which originally gallery page was.
-Try to avoid repeating same information in different page.
+The website is divided into the main four sections and an additional one each quiz&search form as well as three additional pages on cafe pages by Dublin2, Dublin6, Dublin8.
+Most of the contents are a match my framework, however, I made much change throughout the project such as each pages layout and additional pages ( quiz and search form).
+I added an extra framework after.
+I replace top3page which originally a gallery page was.
+Try to avoid repeating the same information on a different page.

  #### Wireframes

-This website have eight pages.
-The wireframes do not match with my final projext exactly, however, I can say almost as planed.
+This website has eight pages.
+The wireframes do not match with my final project exactly, however, I can say almost as planned.

  - Landing Page: welcoming page

 ![HOME](assets/docs/images/wireframe/wireframe-home.png)